abautu/plagzap/README.md

 - Install Docker and Docker-compose
 - Run docker-compose up
-- Open http://localhost:30080/plagzap/library_update.php in your browser to add existing documents to the document library (optional step)
+- Open http://localhost:30080/plagzap/library_update.php in your browser to add existing documents to the document library (optional step) or use the import_docs.sh script to bulk import local files (e.g. all files from a specific folder).
 - Open http://localhost:30080/plagzap/library_search.php in your browser to check new new documents for plagiarism (against existing documents)